 While Weaver has a lot of very good traits, he is a bit limited as an athlete.
 He has decent bend and ankle flexion, and his initial explosiveness is solid.
 But Weaver doesn’t often carry that throughout the rep. His speed trickles off rather quickly, and after that burst, he has to count on winning his hand battles.

 Weaver is a tenacious, technical player, so that’s not always a problem.
-But he’s not the type of rusher who’s going to get consistent pressure within two or three seconds.
+But he might not be the type of rusher who’s going to get consistent pressure within two or three seconds.

 Extending off of Weaver’s athletic limitations, he also doesn’t have good pursuit speed.
 He has hustle, no doubt.
 But chasing down players in pursuit isn’t a part of his game as an edge rusher.
 He’s a bigger, technical rusher who’s more often going to win with his length and his hands.
 He is serviceable of various traits, like burst and ankle flexion.
 But overall, his athletic profile is somewhat incomplete.